sagemath/sage-numerical-backends-gurobi/README.md

     sage: M.get_backend()
     <sage_numerical_backends_gurobi.gurobi_backend.GurobiBackend object at 0x7fb72c2c7868>

-To make it available as the solver named `'Gurobi`, we need to make the new module known as `sage.numerical.backends.gurobi_backend` (note dots, not underscores), using the following commands:
+To make it available as the solver named `'Gurobi'`, we need to make the new module known as `sage.numerical.backends.gurobi_backend` (note dots, not underscores), using the following commands: